-All spectators should stay off fairways, tees and greens and walk in front of the group you are watching, this way you won't be causing a delay to the group behind or in any danger of being hit.
+All spectators should stay off fairways, tees and greens and walk in front of the group they are watching; this way, you won’t be causing a delay to the group behind or in any danger of being hit.

-There will be an event photographer at all BJGT competitions, plus a media photographer.
+There will be an event photographer at all BJGT competitions, plus a media photographer at some events.

 As a standard condition of entry, pictures may be used by British Junior Golf Tour for all promotional purposes.
 This includes website, newsletters and newspaper publications.